sini-kannan/SANS-Holiday-Hack-2025/README.md

-SANS Holiday Hack Challenge 2025 – Technical Write-up This repository contains a technical analysis of my favorite objectives from the SANS Holiday Hack Challenge 2025.
-As a Master of Science in Cybersecurity student at IMT Atlantique, my focus was on applying formal methodology and logic to solve complex security puzzles.

-🚀 Overview
-The following objectives were completed by combining browser-based inspection, manual logical deduction, and pattern recognition.
-These challenges highlight that security is often about understanding Business Logic rather than just finding coding errors.

-🛠️ Completed Objectives
-1. IDORable Bistro
-Objective: Identify the gnome linked to a specific sushi order by analyzing the web application.

-Methodology:

-Utilized Browser Developer Tools to intercept network requests.

-Identified an API endpoint that processed receipt IDs.

-Observed that ID values were sequential, indicating a lack of object-level obfuscation.

-Performed Manual Parameter Manipulation to access receipts not intended for the current session.

-Security Concept: Insecure Direct Object Reference (IDOR).
-This occurs when an application provides direct access to objects based on user-supplied input without a secondary authorization check.

-2. Dosis Network Down
-Objective: Perform a root-cause analysis on a failing network service.

-Methodology:

-Conducted behavioral analysis by observing service responses.

-Compared baseline (expected) behavior against actual failing states.

-Used Logical Elimination to narrow down points of failure within the connection string.

-Security Concept: Network Service Resilience and troubleshooting.
-This emphasizes the importance of visibility in complex network architectures.

-3. Rogue Gnome Identity Provider
-Objective: Detect a malicious identity provider (IdP) within an authentication flow.

-Methodology:

-Deconstructed the Authentication Handshake to see how identity tokens were trusted.

-Performed a differential analysis between valid and rogue identity responses.

-Identified inconsistencies in the verification process.

-Security Concept: Authentication Trust Abuse.
-This highlights the dangers of misconfigured Federated Identity systems.

-4. Quantgnome Leap
-Objective: Retrieve a hidden flag by navigating a system through chained SSH keys.

-Methodology:

-Performed lateral movement by discovering SSH keys in user home directories.

-Used discovered credentials to pivot from low-privileged accounts to administrative accounts.

-Accessed the protected file system to read the flag.

-Security Concept: Privilege Escalation and SSH Key Management.
-This demonstrates the risk of "Credential Stuffing" or key reuse within an internal environment.

-5. Going in Reverse
-Objective: Solve a system puzzle by working backward from a known output.

-Methodology:

-Analyzed the final system state to determine the required input.

-Applied Reverse Reasoning to deconstruct the system's logic steps.

-Security Concept: Reverse Engineering Logic.
-Understanding the "Expected Output" is a critical skill for debugging and identifying logic flaws.

-🧠 Key Takeaways
-Logic over Code: Many critical vulnerabilities stem from flawed business logic, not just syntax errors.

-Zero-Trust Client: Client-side browsers should never be trusted with sensitive data or sequential IDs.

-Human Persistence: Manual analysis with a web inspector is often more effective than automated tools when dealing with custom logic.

-🎓 About the Author
-I am a DevSecOps Engineer with 2.5 years of experience at Bank of America.
-I am currently pursuing an MSc in Cybersecurity and seeking a Final Year Internship starting in June 2026.
+# SANS Holiday Hack Challenge 2025 – Technical Write-up

+This repository contains a short technical write-up of my favorite objectives from the **SANS Holiday Hack Challenge 2025**.

+The focus is on how each problem was approached and which security concepts were involved.

+---

+## Completed Objectives

+- IDORable Bistro
+- Dosis Network Down
+- Rogue Gnome Identity Provider
+- Quantgnome Leap
+- Going in Reverse

+---

+## 1. IDORable Bistro

+### Objective
+Identify the gnome linked to a sushi order by analyzing a web application.

+### Methodology
+- Used browser developer tools
+- Inspected network requests
+- Identified an API endpoint handling receipt IDs
+- Observed that ID values were sequential
+- Manually modified IDs to access other receipts

+### Result
+A sushi-related receipt revealed the correct gnome name.

+### Security Concept
+Insecure Direct Object Reference (IDOR) caused by missing access control on backend objects.

+---

+## 2. Dosis Network Down

+### Objective
+Perform root-cause analysis on a failing network service.

+### Methodology
+- Observed service responses
+- Compared expected and actual behavior
+- Looked for broken or missing connections
+- Used logical elimination instead of automated tools

+### Result
+The cause of the network failure was identified.

+### Security Concept
+Basic network troubleshooting and service analysis.

+---

+## 3. Rogue Gnome Identity Provider

+### Objective
+Identify a malicious identity provider affecting authentication.

+### Methodology
+- Reviewed authentication flows
+- Analyzed how identity data was trusted
+- Compared valid and invalid identity responses
+- Identified inconsistencies in verification

+### Result
+The rogue identity provider was identified.

+### Security Concept
+Authentication trust abuse and identity misconfiguration.

+---

+## 4. Quantgnome Leap

+### Objective
+Gain system access using chained SSH keys and retrieve a flag.

+### Methodology
+- Logged into multiple user accounts using SSH keys
+- Found keys stored in user home directories
+- Used each key to access the next account
+- Reached an administrative account
+- Read the flag file from the system

+### Result
+The flag was retrieved successfully.

+### Security Concept
+SSH key misuse and privilege escalation through key reuse.

+---

+## 5. Going in Reverse

+### Objective
+Solve a challenge by working backward from the expected output.

+### Methodology
+- Read the objective carefully
+- Focused on the required final output
+- Reversed the logic step by step
+- Derived the correct input value

+### Result
+The correct value was accepted.

+### Security Concept
+Reverse logic and reasoning based on system behavior.

+---

+## Overall Lessons Learned

+- Many security issues are logic problems, not coding errors
+- Client-side behavior should not be trusted with sensitive data
+- Browser developer tools are very useful for testing
+- Manual analysis is needed when tools show nothing
+- Careful reading matters as much as technical skill